Top 3 Fishing Myths

 #1: You Can’t Fish During Off Season

 One of the most prolific myths about fishing is that you can’t fish during off season.
 This article posted on Newenglandkayakfishing.com, has a few things to say about that and the answers may make you start packing for your next fishing trip.
 Just because it’s not fishing season, doesn’t mean that fish stop eating or that you can’t go enjoy a day out on your boat and make a great catch for dinner.
 The trick is to know what the fish you’re looking for are doing.
 When the weather gets cold, but things haven’t iced over yet, the fish haven’t suddenly disappeared, they’ve just gone out a bit further and are a bit closer to the bottom.
 Changing your strategy and approach to meet the fish where they are will reap great benefits when it comes to your fishing experience and your ability to provide some fabulous fish dinner.
-Read the full article here to get all the great tips and tricks on how to make your off season fishing trip a success.

 #2: Bass Become Dormant in Cold Water